ThomasRigoni7/PINN4GPR/docs/source/tutorial.rst

       - The number of samples to generate.
 These are automatically named ``scan_0000``, ``scan_0001`` and so on.
     * - n_ascans
       - The number of A-scans to create per sample.
+    * - seed
+      - The random number generator seed used in dataset generation.
+The full dataset is deterministic based on this value.
     * - generate_input
       - If set, generate input files in ``input_dir``
     * - run_simulations